 Every time he entered a public place, such as a restaurant or event, the crowd exploded into applause for his achievements and performances.
 Year after year, news reporters praised his extraordinary talent.

 Joe married one of the most prominent women in Hollywood, Marilyn Monroe.
-She was a beautiful and talented woman, and this, in fact, was another precious pearl in his crown.
+She was a beautiful and talented woman, and this was another precious pearl in his crown.
 However, after Joe’s death, a controversial biography was published about the life of this baseball hero.
 This biography detailed how the image of this great athlete was all a facade.

-Behind his mask, he was an egocentric, competitive, greedy and a selfish person, guided by the power of money.
-The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life caused by his personal commitment to not show anything but his false self.
+Behind his mask, he was an egocentric, competitive, greedy, selfish person, guided by the power of money.
+The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life caused by his commitment to not show anything but his false self.

 Today, I want to continue our adventure in developing emotional intelligence.
 In our last post, we talked about the first step to developing emotional intelligence and self-awareness.
-We came to the conclusion that self-awareness must begin with a clear understanding of God’s love for you.
+We concluded that self-awareness must begin with a clear understanding of God’s love for you.
 That is, it does not matter what you see inside of you, God will never stop loving you.

 A tool that I have used personally and recommend to my patients comes from Henry Cloud in his book Integrity.
 Cloud talks about standing on a boat and looking back at its wake as a way of seeing where he has been.